On measures derived from orbital integrals: The projection of an orbital measure to the Cartan algebra

 \section{The projection of an orbital measure to the Cartan algebra}

 For $a\in \car$ let $\nu_a$ be the orbital measure on $\Or_a$ and define the measure $\mu_a$ on the Cartan algebra as $\mu_a=\pr_*(\nu_a)$ where $\pr:\g\to\car$ is the orthogonal projection.
 The measure $\mu_a$ was characterized in \cite{zubov,olshanski,faraut2}, it can also be characterized as a Duistermaat-Heckman measure in the context of Hamiltonian torus actions, see Section $5$ in the book \cite{gls} and the references therein.
-We start with an equation satisfied by the measure $\mu_a$.
+In this section we obtain an alternative characterization and provide a formula for the moments in the case of type \textrm{A} root systems.